duckdb/duckdb-web/_posts/2021-07-21-external-sorting.md

 <img src="/images/blog/sorting/randints_scaling.svg" alt="Sorting 10-100M random integers" title="Random Integers Experiment" style="max-width:80%"/>

 Being a traditional disk-based database system, SQLite always opts for an external sorting strategy, despite the data fitting in main-memory, therefore it is much slower.

 The performance of other systems is in the same ballpark, with the clear winner being DuckDB.

+TODO Why is plot the way it is, why is DUckDB fastest

 For our next experiment we'll see how the sortedness of the input may impact performance.
 Some systems keep track of the sortedness of a table, and may decide to skip sorting altogether.